Operating Leverage vs Financial leverage (Differences)

 |6.
 In relation with||The degree of operating leverage is usually higher than Break Even Point.||Financial leverage has a direct relationship with the liability side of the balance sheet.|

-Operating leverage and Financial leverage are both important in their own terms.
+Operating leverage and financial leverage are both critical in their own terms.
 And they both help businesses in generating better returns and reduce costs.
 So the question remains can a firm use both of these leverages?
 The answer is yes.

 That’s why using operating leverage and financial leverage is a great way to improve the rate of returns of the company and to reduce the costs during a particular period.

-This has a been a guide to the top differences between Operating Leverage vs Financial Leverage.
-Here we also discuss the Operating Leverage and Financial Leverage differences with examples, infographics, and comparison table.
+This article has been a guide to the top differences between Operating Leverage vs. Financial Leverage.
+Here we also discuss the Operating Leverage and Financial Leverage differences with examples, infographics, and comparison tables.
 You may also have a look at the following articles for gaining further knowledge in corporate finance –